wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.4.0 =
+* Adding CSS Editor page.
+* Implementing jsonp for pagination so that pagniated components can be displayed as part of header/footer content wrapping search solution on mlsfinder servers.

 = 1.3.19 =
 * Fixing issue with grid columns when paginating.
 * Fixing bug with special characters in search parameters.